//PERFORM /SPEAK /WORKSHOP

 What helps a workshop proposal stand out

-• Clear skill level (Beginner / Intermediate / Advanced / Mixed)
+• Clearly indicated skill level for ideal participants (Beginner / Intermediate / Advanced / Mixed)

 • Hands-on attendance cap appropriate to the room and the activity